My confused French Friends: And the story of the invitation

 RSVP, often written R.S.V.P., made its way onto English birthday cards and wedding invitations beginning later in the 11th century – French was considered high fashion among the elite of the English court, and speaking French showed your elite status.

-This trend continuted until around the 19th century and from this, RSVP and many other French words and phrases made their way into English and stayed.
+This trend continued until around the 19th century and from this, RSVP and many other French words and phrases made their way into English and stayed.